gobeyondidentity/customer-docs/docs/secure-work/integration-guides/mdm-guides/kandji-integration.md

 5. Click **Add**.
     ![](/images/Integrations/kandji/kandji_mem_enabled_no_deny_auth.PNG)

 ### Step 4.
-Push iOS device serial number using AppConfig
+Push the iOS device serial number using AppConfig

 1. Log into your Kandji Instance and navigate to the **Library**.
 2. Locate and select the **Beyond Identity** app.